priestd09/corda/docs/source/key-concepts-transactions.rst

 .. image:: resources/uncommitted_tx.png

-To become reality, the transaction must satisfy the following conditions:

-   * **Transaction validity**: For both the proposed transaction, and every single past transaction in the chain of transactions that led up to the creation of the current proposed transaction's inputs:
-       * The transaction is digitally signed by all the required parties
-       * The transaction is *contractually valid* (we'll examine this condition in the next section on :doc:`key-concepts-contracts`)
-   * **Transaction uniqueness**: There exists no other committed transaction that consumes any of the same inputs as our proposed transaction (we'll examine this condition in the section on :doc:`key-concepts-consensus`)

-Additionally, the transaction must receive signatures from all of the *required signers* (see **Commands**, below).
+To become reality, the transaction must receive signatures from all of the *required signers* (see **Commands**, below).
 Each required signer appends their signature to the transaction to indicate that they approve the proposal:

 .. image:: resources/tx_with_sigs.png

-If all of these conditions are met, the transaction becomes committed:
+If all of the required signatures are gathered, the transaction becomes committed:

 .. image:: resources/committed_tx.png